FORCE of OBJECTS

 This painting incorporates the altering of planes to recreate the dynamic sensations of the forms.

 Exercise 1 Step 1: Take an object like a book or small board and lay it flat on a table in front of you.
 As you slowly begin to tilt it up towards you notice how there is a sensation of it "pressing" on you.
 This is what I call the force of an object.
-Observe how the force grows in power, until it reaches its maximum point in the vertical position.
+Observe how the force grows in power, until it reaches its maximum point when the books becomes perpendicular to your line of sight.
 Notice where this pressure plays in your body.

 Step 2: Next, pick a wall and stand directly in front of it.
 Feel the force of it pressing on you.
 Move different distances from the wall, noticing the corresponding changes of force or pressure.
 Next, stand at an angle to the wall, being cognizant of any shift and lessening of its force.
 See how you are using your body as an organ of cognition.